Operating without foreign key constraints

 A foreign key is a logical association of rows between two tables, in a parent-child relationship.
 A row in a "parent" table may be referenced by one or more rows in a "child" table.
 A foreign key typically suggests how you should

 JOIN tables in most queries.
-It is possible for a table to refer onto itself, as a special case.
+A table can also refer to itself, as a special case.

-FOREIGN KEY constraint is a database construct, an implementation that forces the foreign key relationship's integrity (aka referential integrity).
+FOREIGN KEY constraint is a database construct, an implementation that forces the foreign key relationship's integrity (referential integrity).
 Namely, it ensures that a child table can only reference a parent table when the appropriate row exists in the parent table.
-A constraint prevents the existence of such "orphaned rows" in different methods, described below.
+A constraint also prevents the existence of "orphaned rows" in different methods, as you'll see described soon.

 PlanetScale doesn't support

-FOREIGN KEY constraints.
-You are encouraged to use the relational model, and associate tables by "pointing" rows from one table to another.
-However, the
+You are encouraged to use the relational model and associate tables by "pointing" rows from one table to another.
+It is just the enforcement at the database level, the

 CONSTRAINT ...
-FOREIGN KEY definition is not allowed in your schemas.
+FOREIGN KEY definition, that is not allowed in your schemas.

 There are two major technical reasons why foreign key constraints are not supported:

 FOREIGN KEYconstraints are implemented in MySQL (or, rather, in the InnoDB storage engine) interferes with Online DDL operations.
 Learn more in this Vitess blog post.